-so that the relation (\ref{eo3}) is reduced to (\ref{e3a}) which in its turn proves to be equivalent (up to a constant factor) to equation (\ref{eo2}).
+so that (\ref{eo3}) reduces to (\ref{e3a}), which, in its turn, appears to be equivalent (up to a constant factor) to the equation (\ref{eo2}).

-The crucial point in Vaidya's approach is the ansatz stating that $g_{11}$-component of the metric (\ref{curvcoord}) should be represented in a Schwarzschild-like form, in which constant mass is replaced with certain ``mass-function'' $m(r,t)$ \cite{Vaidya}:
+The key point is the main Vaidya's ansatz according to which, for reasons of correct asymptotics at infinity, it is assumed that the $ g_{11} $-component of the metric (\ref{curvcoord}) is represented in the Schwarzschild form, but with the replacement of the constant mass by a certain mass-function $ m (r, t) $ \cite{Vaidya1951}: